 Ultimate Rubicon Trail Experience

 For the reasons above we’ve chosen to make our offer to cross the Rubicon Trail with, at minimum, TWO very highly customized and modern Jeep Wrangler Rubicon edition vehicles with over $100,000 invested into EACH truck.
-We understand that not everyone can afford such a luxury, and that there are several other less expensive options available to you – but we believe it’s better to offer the highest likelihood to traverse the trail with a serious attempt at mitigating the risk of getting stranded in the middle of the National Forest and charge accordingly for it.
-And as a matter of fact, no one else is providing anywhere near this high of quality vehicles to attempt this trail crossing – and subsequently the price is influenced by that.
+We understand that not everyone can afford such a luxury, but we believe it’s better to offer the highest likelihood to traverse the trail with a serious attempt at mitigating the risk of getting stranded in the middle of the National Forest and then charge accordingly for it.

 In addition to providing an experienced driver with each truck we can accommodate up to two additional passengers in each vehicle.
 Though our trucks have seats for up to four adult sized persons, in the event of a primary truck failure the surviving truck will need its extra two seats to be available to accommodate the passengers from the non-operating vehicle.
 Making the trek across the Rubicon Trail with a “hot stand-by” secondary truck makes sense for those with the financial resources who can afford to insure themselves against a huge disruption in their quality of life.
 I think we can all agree that in the event of a primary truck failure that you are not looking for an expensive hike across the Rubicon Trail.